FRRouting/frr/doc/user/bgp.rst

    neighbour, may be specified as either an IP address directly or as an interface name (in which case the *zebra* daemon MUST be running in order for *bgpd* to be able to retrieve interface state).
-When there are multiple addresses on the choosen IFNAME then BGP will use the address that matches the most number of bits in comparison to the destination peer address.
+When there are multiple addresses on the chosen IFNAME then BGP will use the address that matches the most number of bits in comparison to the destination peer address.

    .. code-block:: frr